MicrosoftDocs/visualstudio-docs/docs/profiling/quickstart-cpu-usage-aspnet.md

 ms.workload:
   - "aspnet"
 ---
-# Quickstart: Analyze CPU usage data in Visual Studio (ASP.NET)
+# Quickstart: Analyze CPU usage data in Visual Studio (ASP.NET Core)

 Visual Studio provides many powerful features to help you analyze performance issues in your application.
 This topic provides a quick way to learn some of the basic features.
 Here, we look at a tool to identify performance bottlenecks due to high CPU usage.
 The Diagnostics Tools are supported for .NET development in Visual Studio, including ASP.NET, and for native/C++ development.